ImpressCMS/impresscms-module-news/news/readme.txt

 What is News Module ?
 ======================

-With this Xoops module, you can create an unlimited count of news on your site.
+With this ImpressCMS module, you can create an unlimited count of news on your site.

 You can create all articles you want and attach them to topics.